-Nevertheless, all acts done by virtue of the special measures taken during the war under legislative, executive, or administrative authority of any Allied or Associated Power, in regard to the rights of Bulgarian nationals in industrial, literary, or artistic property shall remain in force and shall continue to maintain their full effect.
+Nevertheless, all acts done gove of the present Treaty of an application of a property shall remain in force and shall continue to maintain their full effect.

-No claim shall be made or action brought by Bulgaria or Bulgarian nationals in respect of the use during the war by her Government of any Allied or Associated Power, or by any persons acting on behalf or with the assent of such Government, of any rights in industrial, literary, or artistic property, nor in respect of the sale, offering for sale, or use of any products, articles, or apparatus whatsoever to which such rights applied.
+No claim shall be made or action brought by Hungary or Hungarian nationals or by or on behalf or with the assent of such Government of any Allied or Associated Power in part of the sale, offering for sale or use of any products, articles, or apparatus whatsoever to which such rights applied.